Preparing Your Child for Surgery: Tips for Parents

 Create a simple step-by-step story or timeline of what the day will entail, from arriving at the hospital to coming home.
 Include details about who they will meet, what the rooms might look like, and any procedures they might undergo before the surgery, like getting an IV.
 Use comforting and positive language to make the process seem less intimidating.

-Keep a positive and calm demeanor to help your child feel secure and supported.
-Follow the doctor’s instructions for care and medication closely, and create a comfortable rest area for your child at home with their favorite things nearby.
+Keep a positive and calm demeanour to help your child feel secure and supported.
+Follow the doctor’s instructions for care and medication closely, and create a comfortable rest area for your child at home with their favourite things nearby.
 Engage your child in quiet, enjoyable activities that don’t require much physical effort, like reading or watching movies together.

 Encourage your child to express their feelings and fears about the surgery.
 Listen attentively and validate their emotions, reassuring them that it’s okay to feel scared or worried.
 Engage in calming activities together, like reading or breathing exercises, to help them relax.